TheVino/VideoDownloader/README.md

 <img src="https://imgur.com/oMCL4sP.png" alt="drawing" width="400"/>

 ### Example
-When you insert a link and clink on download, it will start:
+When you insert a link and click on download, it will start:
 ![](https://imgur.com/SNS6xJE.png)
 93% Downloading